Our Arbitration Rules

-(a) The arbitrator may take whatever interim measures he or she deems necessary, including injunctive relief and measures for the protection or conservation of property and disposition of perishable goods.
+(a) The arbitrator may take whatever interim measures he or she deems necessary, including, but not limited to, injunctive relief and measures for the protection or conservation of property and disposition of perishable goods and family relationship.

-(b) Such interim measures may take the form of an interim award, and the arbitrator may require security for the costs of such measures.
+(b) Such interim measures may take the form of an interim award or order, and the arbitrator may require security for the costs of such measures.

 (a) The arbitrator shall specifically inquire of all parties whether they have any further proofs to offer or witnesses to be heard.
 Upon receiving negative replies or if satisfied that the record is complete, the arbitrator shall declare the hearing closed.